kennytm/rfcs/text/0000-dyn-type.md

 }
 ```

-Note that we still need unsafety (via pointer arithmetic and dereferencing) in order to create a sub-matrix.
+Note that we still need unsafety (via pointer arithmetic and dereferencing) to create a sub-matrix.

 #### Boxing a matrix